 - Motion Rate is a marketing term created by Samsung to use alongside refresh rate.
-It was meant to stand for the overall speed a screen could send a live feed through image processing and redrawing the screen.
+It was meant to stand for the overall speed at which a screen could send a live feed through image processing and redrawing the screen.

 - Screens, whether used in a computer monitor or television set, use a process of showing millions of individual still-frame images one by one to imitate animation and movement.
-The speed of “redrawing” is known as refresh rate.
+The speed of “redrawing” is known as the refresh rate.

 - When comparing refresh rate to motion rate, companies like to claim the motion rate as twice the refresh rate.

 - For televisions, 120Hz Motion Rate with frame rate interpolation can enhance the quality of the picture.
 The extra clarity added is what is often referred to as the “soap opera” effect.